-{\textbf{Grounded video question-answering:}} In absence of a dedicated baseline in the literature for the type of grounded videoQA that we propose (input: text query, output/answer: object tracks), we obtain a simple baseline by running MDETR~\cite{kamath2021mdetr} on the middle frame of each video using the query as input, and then we use Stark tracker~\cite{Yan2021LearningST} to propagate the MDETR detections forward and backward in the video.
-We measure the performance of this baseline using HOTA metrics, which integrate detection, association, and localisation scores.
-As expected, the performance of this baseline is poor; see Table~\ref{tab:gvqa} and Figure~\ref{fig:hota} in the appendix.
+\textbf{Grounded-vQA:} As no existing model can perform this task, we created a baseline by running MDETR~\cite{kamath2021mdetr} on the middle frame and then tracking the predictions using the Stark~\cite{Yan2021LearningST} object tracker.
+The performance is poor; see Table~\ref{tab:gvqa} and Figure~\ref{fig:hota}.
 The failures are caused mainly by poor detection results -- since the tasks are temporal in nature, extracting \textit{seed} boxes from the middle frame is not sufficient to solve the tasks, calling for models capable of dealing with both spatial and temporal dimensions.